jtakayama/makahiki/install/doc/redhat_readme.txt

 Switch to your top-level makahiki directory:
 % cd ~/makahiki

-Run the script with the options specified for your operating system:
+Run the script as specified:

-RHEL 6 x64:
 % sudo ./install/redhat_installer.py --dependencies --os redhat --arch x64

 The script installs these packages and their dependencies, if they are not